 Section 263A uniform capitalization rules.

-The uniform capitalization rules of section 263A require FSCs to capitalize, or include in inventory, certain costs.
+The uniform capitalization rules of section 263A require FSCs to capitalize certain costs to inventory or other property.

-Direct costs of assets acquired for resale, and
+Direct costs of property produced or acquired for resale, and

-An allocable part of most indirect costs (including taxes) that are properly allocable to property acquired for resale.
+Certain indirect costs (including taxes) that are properly allocable to property produced or property acquired for resale.

-The costs required to be capitalized under section 263A are not deductible until the property (to which the costs relate) is sold, used, or otherwise disposed of by the FSC.
-You recover these costs through depreciation, amortization, or costs of goods sold.
+In general, the FSC cannot deduct the costs required to be capitalized under section 263A until it sells, uses, or otherwise disposes of the property (to which the costs relate).
+The FSC recovers these costs through depreciation, amortization, or costs of goods sold.